Last updated on October 28th, 2022 at 10:52 am

 Industrial ice makers in higher temperatures will also have to work harder to produce a batch of ice.
 That extra work means your automatic ice machine will use more energy and more water to operate, leading to higher utility bills.

 If you run a workplace where maintaining 70/50-degree temperatures is difficult, like a hot kitchen or warehouse with no air conditioning, the AHRI ice machine rating can help you estimate how large of a machine you need to meet your business needs.
-Your work environment’s temperature may necessitate a large ice maker to produce the amount of ice you need to operate.
+Your work environment’s temperature may necessitate a large ice maker to produce the amount of ice you need.

 Finally, water temperatures are hard to maintain.
 Still, there are things you can do to help lower them if they are higher than AHRI ratings.
 First, run a thermometer under any faucet on the same water source as your ice machine.
 You’ll want to run water over the thermometer for around 1-2 minutes.
 If the water measures above the safe zones suggested by the AHRI ratings, you should call a plumber.
 Plumbers can help to insulate water lines to keep water at a manageable temperature.
 This is especially important if you own a water cooled ice machine.